QuadSpinner/Gaea-Docs/source/Guide/5-Build/1-Building.md

 ### Open folder after build

 Check this option to open the build destination folder when the build completes.

+### Generate Build Log

+Generate a machine and human readable build log in .txt format at the build location.

 ### Beep when done